How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 The cost of seeing a dentist in Bangkok depends on:

 You can find the estimated costs of dental work for various dental clinics in the table below.
-Prices are in Thai baht per tooth.
+Prices are in Thai Baht per tooth.

-Getting Dental Coverage
+Getting Dental Insurance Coverage

 You can get coverage for dental work through either Thailand’s Social Security system or insurance.